Table of contents

 In the context of mortgages, HPI stands for House Price Index.
 It is a statistical measure that tracks changes in the average prices of residential properties over time.

-- Lenders use HPI to track housing market trends.
-Rising or falling house prices can influence mortgage lending decisions and interest rates.
+• Lenders use HPI to track housing market trends.
+Rising or falling property prices can influence mortgage lending decisions, mortgage affordability, and interest rates.

-- HPI data also helps assess property values, affecting how much lenders are willing to offer.
+• HPI data also helps assess property values, affecting how much lenders and mortgage lenders are willing to offer.

-- Changes in house prices impact Loan-to-Value (LTV) ratios, which determine mortgage terms and borrowing limits.
+• Movement in house price (house price increases or slowdown in house price) impact Loan-to-Value (LTV) ratios, which determine mortgage terms and borrowing limits.

 Read more about the Land Registry HPI here: When is the next House Price Index published?